-The operator promotion procedure we present utilizes a systematic method, akin to a generalization of maximal cuts, to isolate novel contact terms from amplitude data at each multiplicity, thereby enforcing locality and removing redundancy from lower-order physics.
-This not only streamlines operator construction but also makes the double-copy structure of the resulting actions manifest.
+The operator promotion procedure we present utilizes a systematic method, closely related to a generalization of maximal cuts, to isolate the novel contact information contained in amplitude data at each multiplicity.
+In doing so, it enforces locality and removes redundancy associated with lower-order physics.
+This streamlines operator construction while making the double-copy structure of the resulting actions manifest.
 Operators derived in this way inherit the symmetries of the input amplitudes.

+It is important to emphasize that this construction does not define a new S-matrix prescription.
+Rather, it provides an inverse map from on-shell amplitudes to an action with manifest double-copy structure.
+The resulting action is fully compatible with standard methods for extracting physical predictions, including perturbiner expansions of the equations of motion, identifying Berends-Giele currents, as well as conventional path-integral approaches.

 This framework finds a particularly compelling application in relating Yang-Mills theory to Einstein gravity.
 Given that tree-level gravitational scattering amplitudes are understood to be constructible as a double copy of Yang-Mills amplitudes to all multiplicities, and that color-dual representations for Yang-Mills numerators are systematically available, our method provides a direct bridge to the corresponding operator structure.
 Specifically, it furnishes a constructive algorithm for deriving the operator expansion of the Einstein-Hilbert action, $\sqrt{-g}R$, from factorized Yang-Mills building blocks.
 This process reveals how the complete tower of gravitational interactions can be systematically assembled from gauge-theoretic components at the level of the action.
 This finds a particular resonance in the class of twofold-symmetry representations of the Einstein-Hilbert action of Cheung and Remmen~\cite{Cheung:2016say}.
 Reference~\cite{Cheung:2016say} presents a well-structured set of gauge transformations and gauge fixing so that `left'-indices only contract with `left'-indices, and `right'-indices only contract with `right'-indices.
 While motivated by double-copy they did not establish `left' and `right' with distinct Yang-Mills-type operators.
-Here such a structure is clear -- although we identify gravitational states in a more traditional gauge involving a symmetrization and projection out of any dilatonic trace, and explicitly use propagators that enforce such a projection to physical graviton states.
+Here such a structure is clear --- although we identify gravitational states in a more traditional gauge involving a symmetrization and projection out of any dilatonic trace, and explicitly use propagators that enforce such a projection to physical graviton states.

 Beyond this result for fundamental forces, our approach readily extends to constructing higher-derivative operators, and we illustrate its application to structures found in Z-theory and open superstring amplitudes.
 Furthermore, we explore how this operator-level double copy informs a consistent state-level encoding for quantum gravity.